pingcap/blog/_posts/2017-01-06-about-the-tidb-source-code.md

 # The optimizer

 The optimizer is the core of the database and it determines how a statement is executed.
 The optimizer to a database is what a commander-in-chief to an army.
 As we all know, the commander-in-chief's failure is the disaster of the entire army.
 The same applies to the optimizer and database.
 For the same statement, the running time varies significantly using different query plans.
-The research on the optimization is an active acadamic field.
+The research on the optimization is an active academic field.
 There is no limit on optimization and you can never overestimate the efforts and importance it takes.

 There are following types of optimization methods: